 What Is Probate and Does It Apply to Manufactured Homes?

 Probate is the legal process of settling a deceased person's estate — identifying assets, paying debts, and distributing what's left to heirs.
 In Indiana, probate is handled by the circuit or superior court in the county where the deceased lived.
+Court information is available through the Indiana Courts website.

 Whether your manufactured home goes through probate depends on how it was titled: